hereismari/my-scripts/README.md

 # my-scripts
-Simple scripts that make my life better and easier.
+Simple scripts for usual tasks that make my life better and easier :shaved_ice:.